How to Save Energy at Home in Sacramento [6 Tips]

 If you’re still using old-fashioned fluorescent light bulbs, it’s definitely time to make the switch.
 In the last few years, newer energy-efficient lighting has caught up with the old fluorescents—offering the same brightness (measured in lumens) for a fraction of the energy consumed.

-Newer Light-Emitting Diode (LED), halogen incandescent, and compact fluorescent (CFL) bulbs not only save energy compared to standard fluorescents, they tend to last many times longer as well.
-You can find these super-efficient lights at most department, supermarket, and home improvement stores.
+Newer Light-Emitting Diode (LED), halogen incandescent, and compact fluorescent (CFL) bulbs not only save energy compared to standard fluorescents, but they tend to last many times longer as well.
+You can find these super-efficient lights at most departments, supermarkets, and home improvement stores.

 Even with high-efficiency bulbs, though, it’s important to make sure you’re not wasting electricity, so be sure to shut off the lights (and any other appliances) when you leave a room if you don’t need them on.